majdialali/NLP-models/README.md

-- Short description of the models:

-These models cover different areas of NLP.
+- Short description of these models which cover different areas of NLP.

 - key words: